bcyphers/DP2_test/README.md

    system at any given time.
 Inside the method are a ton of hacky generator expressions, please ignore.

-### Some things that will/should change:
- - All the test code is in test.py and real\_test.py in methods.
-I'm migrating these over to a Server object so that we can just call server.run()
- - There is a bug where sometimes the \_roll\_forward will cause a VM to transfer more data than it actually has left.
-Right now I have it throw an exception if it overflows by more than 100 MB, which rarely happens, but we should fix this at some point.
- - The links treat pairs of redundant routers as a single router.
-This provides an OK approximation of how the data center should work, but it isn't exact.
-This should be fixed at some point. (on second thought, lots of things aren't exact -- I think this is pretty ok for approximating)
+### Flow of the Server class (in test.py):
+ - Servers are initialized with a user ID, a acenter object, number, _n_, of virtual machines, and a noterh number, max\_data, indicating the maximum amount of data any VM should have to transfer to any ohter VM.
+ - The start() function generates a B matrix and places the VMs around the data center according to whatever logic the server's scheme uses.
+ - The loop() function updates the state of the data center, re-places VMs if necessary, and checks for completion.
+ - on\_complete() is a callback function that is passed to each VM for execution when the VM's data transfers are finished.
+The default version just checks to see if _all_ transfers are complete, and removes the VM if possible.

 ### And remember:
  - "Losers visualize the penalties of failure.
-Winners visualize the rewards of success." - Unknown
+Winners visualize the rewards of success." \- Unknown
  - "The more you want to get something done, the less you call it work" - Richard Bach
  - "To accomplish great things we must not only act, but also dream; not only plan, but also believe" - Anatole France
  - "If you're going through hell, keep going" - Winston Churchill
-- "An old pond.
-A frog jumps in.
-The sound of water." - Matsuo Basho
  - "Sucking at something is the first step to being kinda good at something" - Jake the dog